ojanenmarianna/multivariate_online_cpd/README.md

         git clone git@github.com:ojanenmarianna/mocpd.git
         cd mocpd

-3. Create and activate the environment, in the yml-file replace <env_name> with the environment name you want to use (e.g. mocpd) and <path_to_env> with the path to your conda environments.
+3. Create and activate the environment; in the yml-file replace <env_name> with the environment name you want to use (e.g. mocpd) and <path_to_env> with the path to your conda environments.
 After replacing them, run:

         conda env create -f conda_env.yml
         conda activate <env_name>